Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Acknowledgements

-This work was inspired by a discussion with professor Wolfgang K\"{o}nig.
+This work emerged from a discussion with professor Wolfgang K\"{o}nig.
 The author thanks him for useful discussions about this problem.
 Part of this work was done when the author was visiting Max-Planck-Institut f\"ur Mathematik in den Naturwissenschaften in Leipzig and he would like to thank the warm hospitality.